When Does Refinancing Your Mortgage Actually Pay Off?

 Compares total interest paid over time.
 The refi line includes closing costs.
 Where the lines cross is the estimated break-even point.

 This calculator provides estimates for educational purposes only.
 Actual rates, payments, and costs will vary based on your credit profile, lender, and loan terms.
-Consult with a mortgage professional before making refinancing decisions.
+Talk to a mortgage professional before making refinancing decisions.

 Run the Full Analysis